 Keep reading

-Why AI Citations Keep Showing Up Wrong
+Why AI Is Confidently Wrong

 Check your draft before readers do